jamesplease/timeline-utils/docs/guides/concepts.md

 The primary use of fractional values is to ensure accuracy when changing between frames and pixels.
 For instance, "frame 31" is typically located at a fractional pixel, and "pixel 300" is typically pointing to a fractional frame.

-Outside of unit conversions, you **should not** use fractional values.
-If you do, you open your timeline up to off-to-one errors.
-Timeline Utils provides methods that round fractional values for you, and those are what you should use when rendering pixels, or seeking the video to a frame.
+Fractional values should **only** be used when performing unit conversions.
+When it comes time to render a value, we encourage you to use the Timeline Utils methods that round the fractional values for you to prevent off-by-one display issues.

 ## Dead Space